-Many tire stores will dispose of old tires for free if you buy new tires, making it a kind of trade off that benefits both you and the retailer..
+Many tire retailers will dispose of old vehicle tires for free if you buy new tires, making it a kind of trade off that benefits both you and the retailer..
 Call around to your local stores to see if any offer this service and if you are required to buy new tires to access this service as well.
 Arrange to take your car in for tire work when you find a shop that is willing to get rid of the old ones for you.

-Check with your town's waste disposal department to see whether you can bring tires to a recycling facility for free.
+Check with your town's waste disposal department to see whether you can bring tires to a waste disposal facility for free.
 As Earth911 notes, many communities have a "tire amnesty day" that allows residents to drop off old tires for free, though they may restrict the number of tires.
 Plan to bring your tires to the facility during this time period to take advantage of the waste management service.

 Contact the tire's manufacturer.
 This brand information should be written on the tire.
 Ask whether they run a take-back or mail-back program for old tires.
 Arrange to dispose of your tires through this program, and be sure to ask if they charge a tire fee or make you pay for a tire transporter.

 - Some states prohibit whole tire disposal in landfill.
 New Hampshire treats tires like solid waste and allows residents to landfill them only if shredded or broken.
 Likewise, Massachusetts only accepts shredded tires in landfills.